J&K: ‘Personal liberty must be balanced against national security,’ says Supreme Court

 Senior advocate Sanjay Hegde, who was arguing for a Kashmiri law student, said that the situation in the Valley was not normal and it had experienced a “sustained media and communications blackout” for 57 days.
 “Liberty does not mean mere animal existence,” Hegde said.
 “Right to communicate with loved ones is included in the right to liberty.”

 In response, Justice BR Gavai said: “Personal liberty will have to be balanced against the requirements of national security.”
-Gavai and Justices NV Ramana and R Subhash Reddy were hearing a batch of petitions on the Kashmir matter on Tuesday.
+Gavai and Justices NV Ramana and R Subhash Reddy were hearing a batch of petitions filed by Anuradha Bhasin, the executive editor of Kashmir Times, activist Tehseen Poonawalla and Foundation of Media Professionals, on the Kashmir matter on Tuesday.

-Senior counsel Meenakshi Arora, who was arguing for Anuradha Bhasin, the executive editor of Kashmir Times, said that these petitions also raised the question of fundamental rights.
+Senior counsel Meenakshi Arora, who was arguing for Poonawalla, said that these petitions also raised the question of fundamental rights.
 “Can fundamental rights be pushed under the carpet,” she asked.

+Advocate Vrinda Grover, who was representing Bhasin, asked under which notification communication lines were snapped in Kashmir, according to Live Law.

-The court asked the Centre to respond to all the petitions that have been tagged with Bhasin’s by October 16.
-In her petition, Anuradha Bhasin claimed that the “information blackhole” in the Kashmir Valley was continuing despite the administration’s claims that restrictions were being withdrawn.
+The court asked the Centre to respond to all the petitions that have been tagged with Bhasin’s and said it will next hear the matter on October 16.
+In her petition, Anuradha Bhasin claimed that the “information black hole” in the Kashmir Valley was continuing despite the administration’s claims that restrictions were being withdrawn.
 She added that the movement of journalists in Srinagar was being curbed.

+Solicitor General Tushar Mehta, appearing for the Jammu and Kashmir administration, told the court that if mobile and internet facilities were restored in the Valley, fake WhatsApp messages would be circulated across the border and could lead to violence.
+He added that all landlines were working and there were no restrictions on the movement of people.

 A five-judge Supreme Court Constitution Bench on Tuesday granted the Centre four weeks to file its response to a batch of petitions challenging the abrogation of Jammu and Kashmir’s special status under Article 370 of Constitution.
 The Constitution Bench will hear the matter next on November 14.